Education and Knowledge Transfer

 Knowledge creation and transfer, the promotion of young talent in science, training and further education for specialists, and conveying to the general public what research is being done on campus – all this is part of our mission of sustainability.

-The Max Delbrück Center for Molecular Medicine and the Leibniz-Forschungsinstitut für Molekulare Pharmakologie offer young scientists excellent conditions for doctoral studies, research projects and internships.
+The Max Delbrück Center and the Leibniz-Forschungsinstitut für Molekulare Pharmakologie offer young scientists excellent conditions for doctoral studies, research projects and internships.
 Numerous trainees also benefit from the international environment of the research institutes.

 With the Life Science Learning Lab, Buch not only has a special extracurricular venue for learning.
 Together with partners such as the TÜV Rheinland Academy and the German Pharmaceutical Industry Association, the Academy of the Life Science Learning Lab provides in-service training for laboratory staff, scientists and entrepreneurs.
 The Researcher Holidays combine an exciting experimentation program on campus with play activities and sports.
 Kindergarten and primary school children enjoy learning in the research garden: here, even four-year-olds can discover natural phenomena through experimentation.

-With the innovative training series "Lab Meets Teachers", the MDC invites science teachers to experiment in the laboratories.
+With the innovative training series "Lab Meets Teachers", the Max Delbrück Center invites science teachers to experiment in the laboratories.
 New specialist knowledge, technological developments and facts from current research are conveyed as interactively as possible.

 Since 2021, the Buch Campus has been one of three locations in Berlin for the nationwide "Jugend forscht" competition for young researchers at regional level.
-The Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC), the Leibniz Research Institute for Molecular Pharmacology (FMP), Campus Berlin-Buch GmbH and the associated Experimental and Clinical Research Center (ECRC) of MDC and Charité - Universitätsmedizin Berlin host the competition as sponsors.
+The Max Delbrück Center, the Leibniz Research Institute for Molecular Pharmacology (FMP), Campus Berlin-Buch GmbH and the associated Experimental and Clinical Research Center (ECRC) of the Charité - Universitätsmedizin Berlin host the competition as sponsors.